RyanSot/SoT-Tool/README.md

 Based on my interpretation of the Code of Conduct this software is safe to use but still may result in ban

-Have in mind this branch is using SOT HUD as main core i got some help from Cube and i do not take any resposibility for your account being banned
+Have in mind this branch is using SOT HUD as main core i got some help from Cube and i do not take any responsibility for your account being banned

 <br>